yutinghuwu/W1-pandas-dw-project/README.md

 - Keep the columns that will be relevant to our study (Case Number, Year, Type, Country, Activity, Sex, Age, Fatal(Y/N), Species).
 - Focus the analysis on the data registered after 1950.
 - Eliminate registers with empty/ not valid data.
+- After cleaning the data according to the above criteria, we will:
+    - Describe each variable
+    - Analyze which factors may contribute to the fatility rate of shark attacks
+    - Analyze the information by country

 ### 3.2 Selecting Columns and Eliminating Registers
 Following steps were taken to clean the data:
 - df.drop() to drop the columns that are not relevant to our study
 - df.dropna() to eliminate registers containing all null values
 - Filter by Year to eliminate registers from before 1950
-- Elimiate registers that are not considered attacks (named as 'Invalid')
+- Eliminate registers that are not considered attacks (named as 'Invalid')

 The resulting data frame has a total of 4120 registers and 9 columns.